 Again, this study didn’t prove that cleaning products caused lung problems ― only that their use was associated with them.

 The American Lung Association warns that many cleaning supplies or household products can cause headaches, eye and throat irritation, and other health problems, “even cancer.”
-They add that some products release dangerous chemicals, including volatile organic compounds (VOCs) and others that can contribute to chronic respiratory problems and allergic reactions.
+They add that some products release dangerous chemicals.
+It include volatile organic compounds (VOCs) and others that can contribute to chronic respiratory problems and allergic reactions.

 They recommend avoiding air fresheners altogether, reading labels before buying household cleaning products and avoiding those with VOCs, fragrances and flammable ingredients.
-They also suggest opening windows and doors when cleaning and checking the United States Environmental Protection Agency’s list of products that meet its Safer Choice requirements.
+Moreover, they also suggest opening windows and doors when cleaning and checking the United States Environmental Protection Agency’s list of products that meet its Safer Choice requirements.